Vice President for Diversity and Inclusion, and Chief Diversity Officer – Professor

 - Association of Multicultural Counseling and Development

 - National Association of Diversity Officers in Higher Education

 - Southern Association of Counselor Education and Supervision

 Recent Publications (Selected):

-- Hall, D., Wilkerson, J., Lovato, J., Sink, K., Chamberlain, D., Alli, R., Clarke, P., Rogers, S., Villalba, J., Williams, J., Shaw, E. (2014) Variables Associated with High Caregiver Stress in Patients with Mild Cognitive Impairment or Alzheimer’s Disease: Implication for Providers in a Co-Located Memory Assessment Clinic.
-Journal of Mental Health Counseling, 36(2), 145-159
+- Hall, D., Wilkerson, J., Lovato, J., Sink, K., Chamberlain, D., Alli, R., Clarke, P., Rogers, S., Villalba, J. A., Williams, J., & Shaw., E. (2014).
+Variables associated with high caregiver stress in patients with mild cognitive impairment or Alzheimer’s disease: Implications for medical and mental health providers.
+Journal for Mental Health Counseling, 36, 145-159.

 Recent Presentations (selected):